• Skip to primary navigation

 Notes and substitutions

-• Pork Butt: A cut that is relatively inexpensive and great for feeding a crowd.
+• Pork butt: An inexpensive cut, great for feeding a crowd.
 It has good marbling (white lines of fat between the lean meat), making it tender and moist after cooking.
 Pork shoulder has less fat and marbling but is a good substitute.
-Pork belly is also an option, full of flavor and great texture, though very fatty.
+Pork belly is full of flavor and great texture, though very fatty.

-• Lemon or Calamansi: Calamansi is a citrus fruit used in sauces, marinades, desserts, or as garnish squeezed over Pancit Canton (Filipino Stir-Fried Noodles) .
-The flavor is like a cross between lime and sour orange.
+• Lemon or calamansi: Calamansi is a citrus fruit used in sauces, marinades, desserts, or as garnish squeezed over Pancit Canton.
+The flavor is like a cross between a lime and mandarin orange.
 Lemon is always a good alternative.

-• Banana or Tomato Ketchup: The acidity tenderizes the meat and gives it that reddish color.
+• Banana or tomato ketchup: Its acidity tenderizes the meat and adds a reddish color.
 Banana ketchup is sweeter and less tangy than tomato ketchup.

 • Lemon-lime soda: Use any sweetened carbonated drink with a subtle lemon or lime flavor, such as 7 Up or Sprite.